-We are using certain performance metrics to assess the health and trajectory of our overall Digital Media segment.
-These metrics include the total number of current paid subscriptions and Annualized Recurring Revenue ("ARR").
+Annualized Recurring Revenue ("ARR") is currently our key performance metric to assess the health and trajectory of our overall Digital Media segment.
 ARR should be viewed independently of revenue, deferred revenue and unbilled deferred revenue as ARR is a performance metric and is not intended to be combined with any of these items.
 We plan to adjust our reported ARR on an annual basis to reflect any material exchange rates changes.
 We calculate ARR as follows:

-Creative ARR (# of Creative Cloud Subscriptions) x (Average Revenue Per Subscription Per Month) x 12 + Annual Digital Publishing Suite Contract Value + Annual Creative ETLA Contract Value Document Services ARR Annual Acrobat ETLA Contract Value + Annual Value of Acrobat Cloud, Subscriptions and EchoSign Services Digital Media ARR Creative ARR + Document Services ARR
+Creative ARR (# of Creative Cloud Subscriptions) x (Average Revenue Per Subscription Per Month) x 12 + Annual Digital Publishing Suite Contract Value + Annual Creative ETLA Contract Value Document Cloud ARR Annual Value of Acrobat Subscriptions and Document Cloud Services Annual Acrobat ETLA Contract Value Digital Media ARR Creative ARR + Document Cloud ARR

-We exited the first quarter of fiscal 2015 with 3.971 million paid Creative Cloud subscriptions, up 15% from 3.454 million at the end of fiscal 2014.
-In addition, net new subscriptions added in Q1 fiscal 2015 grew 28% year-over-year when compared to net new subscriptions added in Q1 fiscal 2014.
-Total Creative ARR exiting the first quarter of fiscal 2015 was \$1.79 billion, up from \$1.61 billion at the end of fiscal 2014.
-Our Digital Media segment also includes our Document Services products and solutions, including Acrobat, Acrobat cloud services and EchoSign e-signing solution.
-In the first quarter of fiscal 2015, we drove adoption of subscription-based services including our Acrobat cloud services which helped grow Document Services ARR to \$297 million exiting the first quarter fiscal 2015, up from \$265 million at the end of fiscal 2014.
+Total Creative ARR exiting the second quarter of fiscal 2015 was \$2.02 billion, up from \$1.61 billion at the end of fiscal 2014.
+We exited the second quarter of fiscal 2015 with 4.610 million paid Creative Cloud subscriptions, up 33% from 3.454 million at the end of fiscal 2014.
+In addition, net new subscriptions of 639 thousand added in the second quarter of fiscal 2015 grew 38% year-over-year when compared to net new subscriptions added in the second quarter of fiscal 2014.

+Digital Media revenue in the second quarter of fiscal 2015 slightly benefited from our acquisition of Fotolia, a leading marketplace for photos, images, graphics and video.
+We closed the acquisition in January 2015, and in June 2015 we launched Adobe Stock to simplify the buying and selling of stock content as part of the creative process.

+Our Digital Media segment also includes our Document Cloud products and solutions, including our newly released Acrobat DC product which helped grow Document Cloud ARR to \$329.0 million exiting the second quarter fiscal 2015, up from \$265.0 million at the end of fiscal 2014.

-Total Digital Media ARR, which we define as the sum of Creative ARR and Document Services ARR, grew to \$2.09 billion at the end of the first quarter of fiscal 2015, up from \$1.88 billion at the end of fiscal 2014, demonstrating the progress we have made with the transformation of our business to a more recurring, ratable and predictable revenue model.
-Our reported ARR results in the first quarter of fiscal 2015 are based on currency rates set at the start of fiscal 2015 and held constant throughout the year.
+Total Digital Media ARR grew to \$2.35 billion at the end of the second quarter of fiscal 2015, up from \$1.88 billion at the end of fiscal 2014, demonstrating the progress we have made with the transformation of our business to a more recurring, ratable and predictable revenue model.
+Our reported ARR results in the second quarter of fiscal 2015 are based on currency rates set at the start of fiscal 2015 and held constant throughout the year.

 We are a market leader in the fast-growing category addressed by our Digital Marketing segment.
-Our Adobe Marketing Cloud now includes eight solutions which address the expanding needs of marketers, the newest of which are Adobe Primetime

--a multiscreen TV platform that helps broadcasters, cable networks and service providers create and monetize engaging and personalized TV and film experiences; and Adobe Audience Manager-a data management platform that helps marketers build unique audience profiles so they can identify their most valuable segments and use them across digital channels.
+Our Adobe Marketing Cloud now includes eight solutions which address the expanding needs of marketers, the newest of which are Adobe Primetime-a multiscreen TV platform that helps broadcasters, cable networks and service providers create and monetize engaging and personalized TV and film experiences; and Adobe Audience Manager-a data management platform that helps marketers build unique audience profiles so they can identify their most valuable segments and use them across digital channels.
+In the second quarter of fiscal 2015, we achieved Marketing Cloud revenue of \$326.6 million, which represents 15% year-over-year revenue growth.
+In addition, we observed strong demand for our Marketing Cloud solutions, which we expect will positively benefit revenue growth in future quarters.